 There are several bars, four restaurants of high standard, serving meals or drinks with free tapas (just about the last region in Spain to do so).
 There are two bakeries, and a couple of small shops for essentials, an outdoor public pool (open summer) and a bank.

 The coastal towns are easily accessed on a good road for a wider selection of shopping and entertainment.
 Lovely beaches.
-Walking and hiking trails abound and bicycles are available to guests who will look after them.
+Walking and hiking trails abound.